kingsmanrip/paulaApp/README.md

 ## Latest Time Records

-As of May 24, 2025, the system includes the latest time records for the primary teams.
+As of May 26, 2025, the system includes the latest time records for the primary teams.
 Note how individual employee hours are tracked regardless of which squad they work with on a given day:

+### May 26, 2025 - Marion MS Team

+**Marion MS Team**
+- Clock In: 8:03 AM at 5449-5491 Fairground Dr, Marion MS 39342
+- Clock Out: 1:02 PM at 5449-5491 Fairground Dr, Marion MS 39342
+- Team members: James Jarrell, Thomas King, Seth Pope, Kyzer Revette, Richard Carter, Rodolfo Coronado
+- Hours worked: 4 hours 59 minutes

 ### May 24, 2025 - Employee7 Squad First Day